-Better yet, Prof. Tsutomu Sato of Hokkaido University is returning to help veteran instructor Craig Bethke teach the workshop!
+Better yet, Prof. Tsutomu Sato of Hokkaido University is returning to help veteran instructors Craig Bethke and Brian Farrell teach the workshop!

 What you will learn.
 Following a fully hands-on format, you will learn to construct, trace, and interpret models of transport in reacting geochemical systems.
 Specific topics covered include: